sangaelee/Enjoy-Movie-V1/README.md

 - [How to](#Howto)

 ## Introduction
+This allows users to discover the most popular movies,Top rated movies.
-show the popular, top-rated movie and search movie by name
+User also can search movies by name what they want.
 ## Features
+* Show the current popular movies
-* Show the Temperature, humidity and pressure of today.
+* Show the top-rated movies
-* Display 5 more days forcast.
-* Select the city you want
+* Search the movie you want

 ## Environments
 - Build Gradle : 3.2.1
 - Compile/ Target SDK version : 28

 ## HowTo
-- get the json data using HttpURLConnection from openWeathermap
+- get the json data regarding to Movies from themoviedb.org Api using HttpUrlConnection.
-- Analyze the data using JsonParser
+-

 #### ScreenShot